 However, not all processed foods are bad.
 Nut butter, oats, and frozen vegetables and fruits are processed.
 But they still form part of a healthy whole foods diet.
 Choose less processed options.
 Steel cut oats contain all the health benefits of oats aside from just fiber.
 Nut butter with no added sugars, salts or hydrogenated fats.
 Organic frozen veggies and fruits that aren’t doused in pesticides and herbicides.

 NOTE ON ORGANIC: The debate around whether pesticides and herbicides affect human health ongoing.
 The tests done are to determine the effects of singular chemicals.
 There is no understanding of the effects of chemical accumulation in the body or for the possible effects of different chemicals interacting with each other.
 We have chemical exposure from food, household items, beauty products, clothes, and pollution.

 Categorizing wholes foods as follows in order of quantity consumed:

 - Herbs and spices

-- Animal products are either omitted or consumed as a condiment
+- Animal products are suggested to be omitted or consumed as a condiment – once per week.

 Benefits of a whole foods diet